goksuguvendiren/website/_posts/2017-04-25-ray-tracer-step6.markdown

 <p>
 This image is the basics of texture mapping and perlin noise.
 You can see texture mapping on spheres, triangles, and meshes.
 Perlin noise types Vein and Patch can also be seen in spheres in lower left and right of the image.
+Multisampling was not used in this image, and it took 197ms to compute.
 </p>
 <p>
 The link to the input file is